 2. FiiO

-The FiiO M6 is a compact player with a 3.2-inch touchscreen and 2GB of storage, expandable with microSD cards.
-It supports Wi-Fi streaming for Apple Music and Spotify through sideloaded apps or web players, but it doesn't have Google Play Store by default.
-So, users usually convert Apple Music tracks or sideload apps to listen.
-Despite this, the M6 is popular for its portability, strong sound quality, support for many formats, and Bluetooth options.
-FiiO players have excellent DACs and headphone amps, delivering clear, powerful audio.
+The FiiO M6 is a compact player with a 3.2-inch touchscreen and 2GB of storage, expandable via microSD cards.
+It supports Wi-Fi streaming for Apple Music and Spotify through sideloaded apps or web players, but it doesn't include Google Play Store by default.
+Users usually convert Apple Music tracks or sideload apps to listen.
+Despite this, the M6 is popular for its portability, strong sound quality, broad format support, and versatile Bluetooth options.
+FiiO players feature excellent DACs and headphone amps, delivering clear, powerful audio.

 Headphone Amp Power: ~250mW @ 32Ω (M11 series)